 In technical analysis, support and resistance levels represent zones of supply and demand where significant price reactions often occur.
-A Support and Resistance Indicator for Trading helps identify these zones and pinpoints key price levels.

-List of 10 Best Support and Resistance Indicators
+Introduction to 13 Support and Resistance Indicators

 Indicators for Support and Resistance are tools used to detect price reversal zones.
 These indicators analyze price structure and levels to determine optimal entry, exit, stop-loss, and take-profit conditions with greater accuracy.